MicroEJ/docs/Tutorials/getStartedWithGUI/startingMicroUI.rst

    .. note::

-    If you have several platforms you will be asked which to use.
+    If you have several VEE Ports you will be asked which to use.

    .. image:: images/simulator.png
     :align: center